The Truth About Coolsculpting

 Understanding Superficial versus Deep Fat Layers

 Body fat is located in two layers, a superficial layer and a deep layer.
 The superficial layer contains 20-30% of fat; the deep layer contains 60-70%.
 The superficial fat layer is beneficial and should NEVER be removed.
 This is because it provides a thin and uniform sheet layer for maintaining a smooth contour to the skin.
 In contrast, removal of the deeper fat layer is ideal and will not adversely affect contour.
 For it to be done correctly, though, it needs to be removed in its entirety.
-I will explain this further, but first, let’s discuss trendy methods like Coolsculpting which utilizes probes to “freeze” fat cells.
+I will explain this further, but first, let’s discuss trendy methods like CoolSculpting which utilizes probes to “freeze” fat cells.
 The problem with this is that it results in killing of the fat that is closest to the freezing probe.
 The freezing of your superficial (good) layer of fat is unavoidable and can lead to less-than-ideal results like dimpling, divots, and contour irregularities.

 In my practice, I have met (and treated) many disgruntled liposuction patients who’ve had their procedure done at a non-credited facility using only local anesthetic.
 Now, these patients have at least, had the correct deeper layer of fat removed; however, the patient inevitably begs the doctor to stop liposuctioning as the doctor removes the last 20% of the fat, usually compromising their results.
-This happens because the last bit of fat tends to be close to muscle where the pain fibers reside; as the surgeon gets closer to completing all of the fat removal, patients become less tolerant due to increased tenderness.
+This happens because the last bit of fat tends to be close to the muscle where the pain fibers reside; as the surgeon gets closer to completing all of the fat removals, patients become less tolerant due to increased tenderness.